wildmountainfarms/solarthing/other/solar/README.md

 ### Connecting to Renogy Rover
 Some Renogy products use the RS232 protocol and some use the RS485 protocol.

+---

+### RS232 Cable to buy
+I've been told that the [Rich Solar RS232 Cable](https://richsolar.com/products/rs232-cable) also works for the Rover.
+This cable is the only cable I know of that you can buy that will work with the Rover.

+**Just because a cable says USB to RJ12 does not mean that it will work**.
+This is why most of the time, you will make a DIY cable.

+### RS485 Cable to buy
+Newer Renogy products use the RS485 protocol.
+This isn't necessarily better or worse, but Renogy actually sells a pre-made cable for RS485 to USB.
+I recommend you buy that cable [here](https://www.renogy.com/rs485-to-usb-serial-cable/).

+---

+## IMPORTANT if you are making a DIY cable
+Some of these instructions below require you to figure some stuff out on your own.
+There's no tutorial video for making DIY cables, so when making one, when you connect to your Rover, make sure you use a multimeter to check voltages across different pins.
+Rovers with an RS232 port supply 15V of power, which you do not want to connect to anything.
+Rovers with RS485 ports supply 5V of power, which again, you don't want to connect to anything.

-#### RS232
+### DIY RS232
-If you have the USB to RS232 cable that comes with the Rover, all you have to do is connect it to your computer of choice and it will act like a serial port!

-If you don't have that cable, you can jump through some hoops to do conversion to allow the Pi UART to read it, or you can order a nice RS232 to DB9 cable and a break out board.

 Please see [this](http://renogy.boards.net/thread/535/using-rj11-cable-connect-raspberry) thread to see my experience on creating a DIY cable.

 You can also view [Renogy Rover RS232 Pinout](resources/renogy_rover_rs232_pinout.png).
 Note that this is partially incorrect;
 you need to connect the Rover's TX to your RX and the Rover's RX to your TX.
 Make sure you measure voltage with a multimeter so you don't send 15V through a Raspberry Pi's GPIO like I did!

+I recommend getting a USB to RS232 DB9 adapter and a DB9 breakout board.
+The DB9 breakout board can then be used to easily wire to an RJ12 port.

-#### RS485
+### DIY RS485
-Newer Renogy products use the RS485 protocol.
-This isn't necessarily better or worse, but Renogy actually sells a pre-made cable for RS485 to USB.
-I recommend you buy that cable.
+You can look at [this](../solar/resources/DCC%20Charger%20Modbus%20RS485%20V1.7.pdf) to see the pin out.
+You will have to buy a USB to RS485 adapter, then wire it to an RJ45 connector with the correct pinouts.

 ---